Here's a hint: a little pink won't hurt you.

-So if you want to eat pork that is moist and flavorful and juicy, cook it to 145 F and let it rest a couple of minutes before slicing.
+For flavorful and juicy pork, cook it to 145°F and let it rest for at least 3 minutes before slicing to let the temperature rise a few degrees.
 It should be lightly pink in the center.

 The USDA recommends cooking ground pork—as well as all ground meats—to a minimum temperature of 160°F.